• News

 Facebook Twitter Pinterest Reddit WhatsApp Email

 An AppleTV+ Original, Mythic Quest: Raven’s Banquet offered up an office comedy that got the nuances, problems, and everything in between that goes into game development.
-Made in production with Ubisoft, a leading triple A publisher behind the iconic Assassin’s Creed series, Mythic Quest had a hit season with critics and especially gamers.
+Made in production with Ubisoft, a leading AAA publisher behind the iconic Assassin’s Creed series, Mythic Quest had a hit season with critics especially gamers.
 Now, it’s taking on workplace comedy in the time of COVID-19 with Mythic Quest: Quarantine.
 The coolest part?
 It was filmed entirely on iPhone.

 If you haven’t heard of the series before, it was co-created by Rob McElhenney, Charlie Day, and Megan Ganz and follows a team of video game developers as they navigate the challenges of running a popular video game.
 Now, Mythic Quest: Quarantine is a half-hour installment that finds the team behind the biggest multiplayer video game of all-time tasked with working from home — specifically dealing with the release of Blood Ocean, their disease update, at the end of last season.